 Before joining SFLG, Ms. Saunders had a law partnership in San Francisco and went on to work as an independent attorney with her own firm in San Francisco.
 As a member of SFLG, Ms. Saunders enjoys working with a team of Family Law attorneys so that she can bring that collective experience to bear on complex family law cases.

-Ms. Saunders received her Juris Doctor degree from the University of California, Hastings, finishing magna cum laude.
+Ms. Saunders received her Juris Doctor degree from the UC College of Law, San Francisco, finishing magna cum laude.
 Prior to that, she obtained both her Bachelor of Arts and Master of Arts from Stanford University in International Relations with a focus on Economics.

 Always eager to make a difference in the lives of working families who might not otherwise be able to afford legal counsel, Ms. Saunders volunteers in the Family Law Facilitator’s Office of the Superior Court helping individuals who are self-represented navigate the legal system.
 She has also provides the court with her services as a court neutral, helping bring the parties and attorneys involved in complex legal matters together to find solutions to the contentious legal disputes, helping the parties narrow the issues for trial, or avoid trial all together.